Table of Contents

 By 2019, 80% of all online traffic will be video.
 In fact, Hubspot reported that 54% of consumers want to see videos from brands they support.

 Video content is everything right now, which is why making it accessible should be your top priority.
-Adding captions not only provides greater access to people who are deaf and hard of hearing, it also creates a better user experience for your all viewers.
+Adding closed captions not only provides greater access to people who are deaf and hard of hearing, it also creates a better user experience for your all viewers.

 Always remember to edit ASR captions; the risk of having inaccessible captions is not worth it.
 Also, make sure to educate your organization on why video accessibility is important – the decision makers are often unaware they have to.

 Don’t be afraid of captioning.
-Whether you are legally required to, or not, captioning will only bring greater returns for you.
+Whether you are legally required to, or not, closed captioning will only bring greater returns for you.
 Eventually, captioning will become second nature and an integral step in the video production process.

 Beginner's Guide to Captioning